-To help educate both industry professionals and property owners, the SMA has published a variety of stair code books for reference.
+To help educate both industry professionals and property owners, the SMA has published a variety of Visual Interpretations of the Stair Codes.
 These publications are designed by experts to break down complicated concepts so that they can be easily understood and implemented in the field.
-The Visual Interpretation guides, for example, include clear graphic depictions of important stair code regulations related to stair safety, comfort, and more.
-The technical guides are also strongly valued by industry leaders for their high levels of utility.
-The SMA’s focus on education and resource support aim to raise industry standards across the board.
+The Visual Interpretation guides include clear graphic depictions of important stair code regulations related to stair safety, comfort, and are valued by industry leaders.
+The SMA’s focus on education and resource support aims to raise industry standards across the board.

 Always use the handrail and teach your children to do so.
 Consider the possibility of installing a handrail at a lower height that small children can reach.
 Handrails on both sides of the stair provide an extra margin of safety not required by the code but especially helpful to our aging population.
 Handrail continuity from top to bottom of the flight, open ends of handrails that snag clothes and carried objects, and handrail shapes that do not provide graspable finger recesses, are all issues clearly regulated in the code.